 How much notice does a landlord have to give a tenant to move out in Oregon?

-A 30-day written notice is required to discontinue a month-to-month tenancy within the first year of the tenancy, except the rental property is located in Portland, where no-cause terminations require 90 days’ notice and amount of relocation costs.
+Under Oregon landlord-tenant law, a 30-day written notice is required to discontinue a month-to-month tenancy within the first year of the tenancy, except the rental property is located in Portland, where no-cause terminations require 90 days’ notice and amount of relocation costs.

 Are pets allowed on properties in Oregon?